 - The local authority can apply for an ICO if they believe a child is at risk of significant harm.

 - It allows the local authority to take temporary responsibility for the care.
 And upbringing of a child until a full court hearing can occur.

-2) Who can apply for an Interim Care Orders in the UK?
+2) Who can apply for an Interim Care Order in the UK?

 The local authority can apply for an ICO if they have “reasonable cause” to believe that a child is suffering or likely to suffer significant harm.

-Before applying for the order, the local authority must investigate the case and decide that there is sufficient evidence to suggest that an order is necessary.
-The local authority must also demonstrate that immediate action is require to ensure the child’s safety.
+Before applying for the order, the local authority must investigate the case and decide.
+There is sufficient evidence to suggest that an order is necessary.
+The local authority must also demonstrate that immediate action is required to ensure the child’s safety.

-Additionally, other people with parental responsibility (such as a parent or guardian) can apply for an interim care order if they are concern about the welfare of a child and feel that the local authority has not acted quickly enough.
+Additionally, other people with parental responsibility (such as a parent or guardian) can apply for an interim care order.
+If they are concerned about the welfare of a child.
+And feel that the local authority has not acted quickly enough.

-In summary, an ICO can be apply for by:
+In summary, an ICO can be applied for by: